-I have been involved with the adoption of retired racing greyhounds for 10+ years, and have volunteered with various adoption groups.
+I have been involved with the adoption of retired racing greyhounds for 15+ years, and have volunteered with various adoption groups.
 I started making collars for my own hounds just for fun, and then for the dogs of friends, and then to donate for fundraising events for greyhound adoption groups.

 Then, through some of the many friends I have made in the "grey" world, I began to hear about the horrendous plight of the Galgos and Podencos in Spain.
 Galgos are a Spanish breed, quite similar in appearance to a greyhound, but with some distinct differences, and they are used widely in Spain for sport hunting.
-Podencos are actually a group of several hunting breeds, but they are also used for hunting in Spain.
+Podencos are actually a group of several hunting breeds, and they are also used for hunting in Spain.
 Unfortunately, both Galgos and Podencos are grossly overbred and considered only as disposable tools by the hunters.
 Literally tens of thousands of these Spanish dogs, who, for whatever reason, are deemed useless or unfit to hunt, are abandoned, brutalized and killed every year.
 It is sickening.
 But there IS hope.